There’s a saying that goes, “There are entrepreneurs that have been in business 10 years… and others that have repeated the same year 10 times.”

 One helpful exercise is to imagine that you’re filming every aspect of your business: your employees, customers, supplier relationships, and so on.
 Play the film in your mind: What do the big-picture details look like three years out?

-This is where many entrepreneurs get stuck when it comes to creating their Vivid Vision.
-It’s easy to get caught up in thinking about how you’ll get to your destination, but remember to focus on where you want to be.
-Don’t worry about how you’ll make it happen for now, just what you’d love to see.
+This is where many entrepreneurs get stuck with their Vivid Vision.
+Don’t get caught up in thinking about how you’ll get to your destination, just focus on where you want to be.

 For example, we recently created a Vivid Vision for a law firm.
 When they went through the process with our Vivid Visioneers, one of the partners said they wanted to increase their caseload to 75 a month (which was a lot for them).